yllipeek/content/files/en-us/glossary/mvc/index.md

 The three parts of the MVC software-design pattern can be described as follows:

-1. Model: Manages data and business logic.
+1. Model: Manages data and business logidfafsafsafsafafasfac.
 2. View: Handles layout and display.
 3. Controller: Routes commands to the model and view parts.